sbwhitt/spotify-agent/README.md

   * "which album has more tracks, moving pictures by rush, or fly by night by rush"
   * "how many times do they say 'catch' in tom sawyer by rush"

-Requires Spotify API credentials to access tools.
+Requires Spotify and Genius API credentials to access tools.
 API info is pulled from a top level .env file.

 Example .env: